 Cloud Computing, Collaboration, and Communication: Demystifying the Fundamental Technology Used by the Environmental Data Science Community

-Unit 3 - Creating culturally and/or personally relevant EDS curriculum (Python, geopandas, rioxarray, APIs, finding and citing environmental data online)reate a culturally relevant map)
+- Unit 3 - Creating relevant EDS curriculum (Python, geopandas, rioxarray, APIs, finding and citing environmental data online)

 Who is this for?